geex-arts/django-jet/docs/autocomplete.rst

 In order to achieve this functionality all you have to do is:

+-
-* Specify which model fields should be searchable by AJAX queries.
-Add this static method to all models which you want to be searchable with AJAX:
+    Specify which model fields should be searchable by AJAX queries.
+Add this static method which must return a ``tuple`` or ``list`` of fields you want to be searchable with AJAX:

 .. code:: python

     @staticmethod
     def autocomplete_search_fields():
         return 'field1', 'field2'

+    # for single field

+    @staticmethod
+    def autocomplete_search_fields():
+        return 'field1',

 Example from Django JET demo site: